stuartcrobinson/meilisearch/sis_guide.md

         *   Unpacking the snapshot.
         *   Deserializing `metadata.json`.
         *   Asserting that the corresponding fields in the deserialized `SnapshotMetadata` match the expected values.
 *   **Goal**: Ensure the `metadata.json` within the snapshot accurately and completely reflects *all* configurable settings of the source index as defined in the original Step 3 metadata specification.
+(Note: The E2E test in Step 8 verifies all settings are correctly applied *after* import, complementing the direct metadata verification here).
 *   **Step Completion Check**: Add the `cargo test` command here to run only the tests implemented for this step.
     ```
     cargo test -p index-scheduler -- tests::msfj_sis_snapshot_creation::msfj_sis_snapshot_creation_tests